Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should allow owner to register namespaces without fee (msg.value = 0) during first 90 days.
+- Should allow owner to register namespaces without fee (msg.value = 0) during first year.
-- Should require owner to pay fee after 90 days.
+- Should require owner to pay fee after 1 year.
 - Should allow non-owners to register namespaces with fee even during initial period.
 - Should correctly calculate period from contract deployment time.